datnguyennnx/ballista/README.md

-# Target CLI - Advanced Load Testing Tool (v0.1.0)
+# Target CLI - Advanced Load Testing and API Testing Tool (v0.1.0)

-Target CLI is a command-line load testing tool written in Rust.
-It allows you to perform both load tests and stress tests on web applications, providing detailed performance metrics and resource usage statistics.
-This tool is designed to help developers and system administrators evaluate the performance and scalability of their web applications under various load conditions.
+Target CLI is a command-line tool written in Rust for load testing and API testing of web applications.
+It provides detailed performance metrics, resource usage statistics, and API test results to help developers and system administrators evaluate the performance, scalability, and correctness of their web applications.

 ## Features

 -   **Flexible Testing Modes**:
     -   Load testing with a specified number of requests
     -   Stress testing for a specified duration
+    -   API testing with customizable test cases
 -   **Concurrent Request Handling**: Simulate multiple users accessing the application simultaneously
 -   **Multiple URL Support**: Test single URLs or multiple URLs from a sitemap
 -   **Real-time Progress Tracking**: Monitor the test progress with a dynamic progress bar